 Conservative care of partial and complete Achilles tendon ruptures includes 10 to 12 weeks of casting in a slightly plantar-flexed position.
 Plantarflexion is the position that occurs as the toes move away from the shin.
-This position removes tension from the Achilles tendon allowing for healing while casted.
+This position removes tension from the Achilles tendon, allowing for healing while casted.
 Casting can be performed in a serial manner, with less plantarflexion in each cast as the tendon heals.
 Follow-up in a walking cast with an elevated heel is common.
-Physical therapy often is recommended after casting to help the patient regain strength and flexibility.
+Physical therapy is often recommended after casting to help the patient regain strength and flexibility.

 Numerous articles in the literature compare the merits of conservative and surgical care of partial and complete Achilles tendon ruptures.
-Surgery traditionally is performed with open techniques rather than small incisions or endoscopic techniques.
+Surgery is traditionally performed with open techniques rather than small incisions or endoscopic techniques.
 Surgical repair of the Achilles tendon is performed under general anesthesia with the patient in the prone position.
 The damaged margins of the tear are debrided to healthy tissue.
 A special stitch called a Bunnell suture is used to reappose the margins of the torn tendon.
 A Bunnell suture includes a criss-cross of stitches to prevent tear-out of the suture.
 Graft tendons are often used supplement repair.
 Synthetic grafting material may also be used to supplement defects in the length of the tendon.
-Surgical repair of the Achilles tendon may also be performed with a combination of percutaneus and open techniques.
-Surgical correction always is followed with non-weight-bearing casting for six to eight weeks.
-Unfortunately re-rupture is common regardless of the method of correction.
+Surgical repair of the Achilles tendon may also be performed with a combination of percutaneous and open techniques.
+Surgical correction is always followed with non-weight-bearing casting for six to eight weeks.
+Unfortunately, re-rupture is common regardless of the method of correction.

 The disability following Achilles tendon surgery can be prolonged.
 Weakness and atrophy of the calf muscle are common and can be challenging for the patient and physical therapy team.
 One study reported 2 centimeters of atrophy two years after surgery.
 Additional studies found persistent weakness in the calf after surgery regardless of the method of correction.
 Early weight-bearing and range-of-motion play important roles in how quickly a patient returns to activity.
-Other variables that are important include age, physical well-being prior to surgery and smoking.
-Return to weight-bearing usually is initiated with the use of a heel lift bilaterally.
+Other variables that are important include age, physical well-being prior to surgery, and smoking.
+Return to weight-bearing is usually initiated with the use of a heel lift bilaterally.
 The height of the lift is reduced in the weeks after the discontinuation of casting as strength returns to the injured Achilles tendon.